xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-2016.51  Nov 04, 2016
+   -- bug (keithsw) Fix picture effect image scaling -- bug (keithsw) Set default FPP user to fpp instead of pi -- bug (dkulp)   Fix crash if node effects are on nodes that don't exist -- bug (dkulp)   Fix crash on scheduler page on OSX due to obsolete code -- enh (jwylie)  changed minute : second counter to accept prepended and appended text -- enh (dkulp)   Add ability to import custom timing tracks (and lyric tracks) from other xLights sequences -- bug (dkulp)   Fix crash on drag/drop if no sequence loaded -- bug (dkulp)   CreateCustomModel dialog would not allow selecting node type on OSX 2016.51  Nov 04, 2016
    -- enh (chrisD)  Update sequence checker to handle start channels in #IP:UNIVERSE:CHANNEL format -- bug (keithsw) Performance fix for animated GIFs.
 Example: "This is Halloween" went from 300 second save to 65 seconds.